dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     *Since the right-hand is not a record literal, we can't use the pattern's context type schema to insert coercions when the record is being created.
-    However, the matched value type `(dynamic, dynamic)` is allowed by the record pattern's required type `(Object?, Object?)`, so the declaration is valid.
+    However, the matched value type `(dynamic, dynamic)` is allowed by the record pattern's required type `(Object?, Object?)`, and the matched value type `dynamic` for each field is allowed by the required types of the fields, i.e., `int` and `String`, so the declaration is valid.
 Casts from dynamic are inserted after destructuring each record field before passing them to the field subpatterns.*